Decicus/Hostbot/README.md

 # Hostbot
-This is a simple hostbot that will automatically host a list of given channels, randomly, when they go online.
+This is a simple hostbot that will automatically host a list of given channels, sorted by their priorities, when they go online.
 It will keep hosting a channel until it goes offline and then re-host a new channel afterwards.

 ## Features
 - Continuous hosting of channels per the priority list.
 Once a channel goes offline, it will automatically attempt to find a new live channel to host following the priorities in the priority list.